 The College of Arts and Humanities is expanding its staff and faculty.
 Available postions can be viewed through UCF's Human Resources' Employment Opportunities website.

 Description: The School of Visual Arts and Design (SVAD) at the University of Central Florida invites applications for a tenure-earning position of assistant professor in the area of architecture.
 The successful candidate will deliver courses at the undergraduate level that inspire majors in the following areas of study: design, structures and sustainable building systems; conduct scholarly research and service; interact with the community of practicing architects in Central Florida; collaborate with colleagues from Valencia College, the University of Florida and other partners; and maintain regular office hours.
 The position is for an assistant professor to teach a three-course load per semester.
 This is a nine-month, full-time, tenure-earning position.
 UCF supports and rewards teaching excellence.
 Faculty are expected to participate in department and university service including committee work.
 UCF offers an undergraduate Bachelor of Design degree in Architecture.
 The School of Visual Arts & Design has approximately 2,700 majors across four areas that include architecture, digital media, film, and studio arts.
-The anticipated start date is August 2014, pending the availability of funding.
+The anticipated start date is January 2015, pending the availability of funding.

 Description: The Department of Modern Languages and Literatures at the University of Central Florida in Orlando is seeking to hire a tenure track assistant professor in TESOL beginning in August 2015.
 UCF is a prominent, growing metropolitan research university in Orlando enrolling over 60,000 students.
 The salary for this position is negotiable with full benefits, dependent upon funding.
 Responsibilities include: pursue an active research agenda; teach graduate and undergraduate courses; advise master and doctoral degree students; and contribute to the department, college and university through service.